rostowich/POC---Test-trial/test trial/README.txt

 	password:administrator

-3) You should have internet connection to launch the application and the tests: Because there are some interactions will the external system provided by crossover.com
+3) You should have internet connection to launch the application and the tests: Because there are some interactions will the external system